skotak261198/skotak261198/README.md

 I am Shamit Kotak, a data-driven professional currently pursuing a Master of Science in Information Systems at the University of Maryland, Robert H. Smith School of Business.
 I hold a Bachelor of Engineering in Electronics and Telecommunications from KJ Somaiya Institute of Engineering and Information Technology in Mumbai, India.

 My professional journey began as a Data Engineering Analyst at Accenture in Mumbai, where I honed my skills in data processing, ETL frameworks, and workflow automation.
-At the University of Maryland, I have contributed as a Research Assistant in the TTAPS Initiative, where I lead a team to evaluate the impact of Large Language Models (LLMs) across various sectors, including healthcare, hospitality, and education.
-Furthermore, I'm even serving as a Graduate Assistant at the Office of Faculty Affairs and at the NextGen PM committee as a Project Coordinator to manage several events across the University to support faculty development.
-I assist in administrative tasks such as creating events, workshops and other faculty related events.
-I ensure that deadlines are met while maintaining clear and proactive communication with stakeholders across campus.
+At the University of Maryland, I have contributed as a Research Assistant in the TTAPS Initiative.
+I lead a team to evaluate the impact of Large Language Models (LLMs) across various sectors, including healthcare, hospitality, and education.
+Furthermore, I'm even serving as a graduate assistant at the Office of Faculty Affairs and as a project coordinator for the NextGen PM committee, managing several events across the university to support faculty development.
+I assist in administrative tasks such as creating events, workshops, and other faculty-related events.
+I make sure that deadlines are met while maintaining clear and proactive communication with stakeholders across campus.

 Throughout my career, I have consistently delivered solutions that enhance efficiency, reduce errors, and provide valuable insights for stakeholders.
 I am always eager to explore new challenges and collaborate on projects that push the boundaries of data science and analytics.